aidalgo/ai-agents-workshop/00-workshop-setup/README.md

 ## Running the Code

-This course offers a series of Jupyter Notebooks that you can run with to get hands-on experience building AI Agents.
+This course offers a series of Jupyter Notebooks that you can run to get hands-on experience building AI Agents using the **Semantic Kernel Framework** with **Azure OpenAI**.

-The code samples use either:

-**Requires GitHub Account - Free**:

-1) Semantic Kernel Agent Framework + GitHub Models Marketplace.
-Labelled as (semantic-kernel.ipynb)
-2) AutoGen Framework + GitHub Models Marketplace.
-Labeled as (autogen.ipynb)

-**Requires Azure Subscription**:
-3) Azure AI Foundry + Azure AI Agent Service.
-Labelled as (azureaiagent.ipynb)

-We encourage you to try out all three types of examples to see which one works best for you.

-Whichever option you choose, it will determine which setup steps you need to follow below:
+### Workshop Lessons

+The workshop includes the following lessons:

+1. **01-intro-to-ai-agents** - Introduction to Semantic Kernel and basic agent creation
+2. **02-tool-use** - Using tools and function calling with agents
+3. **03-agentic-rag** - Retrieval-Augmented Generation with ChromaDB
+4. **04-system-message-framework** - System message frameworks and agent instructions
+5. **05-planning-design** - Agent planning and design patterns
+6. **06-multi-agent** - Multi-agent systems and coordination
+7. **07-metacognition** - Agent metacognition and self-reflection
+8. **08-use-agent-tools-with-mslearn-mcp** - Using Microsoft Learn documentation via MCP
+9. **09-use-agent-tools-with-custom-mcp** - Creating custom MCP servers

+All examples use **Azure OpenAI Service** for the language models and **Semantic Kernel** as the AI agent framework.

 ## Requirements

 - Python 3.12+
   - **NOTE**: If you don't have Python3.12 installed, ensure you install it.
 Then create your venv using python3.12 to ensure the correct versions are installed from the requirements.txt file.
-- Azure Subscription - For Access to Azure AI Foundry
+- Azure Subscription - For Access to Azure OpenAI Service
-- Azure AI Foundry Account - For Access to the Azure AI Agent Service
+- Azure OpenAI Service - For Language Model Access

 We have included a `requirements.txt` file in the root of this repository that contains all the required Python packages to run the code samples.